andreibratila/tailwind-utopia/README.md

 ## CLI Commands

-The plugin includes a CLI with the following commands:
+The library includes a CLI with the following commands:

-bash

 # Generate configuration file